seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-multi-auth.md

 ClientAuth::loginUsingId(1) // logins as entity form client table
 {% endhighlight %}

+Becouse we have both admin and client controllers in our application, we need a way to switch between auth drivers.
+So come back to `config/auth.php` file and change `driver` back to *eloquent*.
+This driver will be used by default in admin controllers, so there is no need to change their code.
+Our main goal is to add authentication to client controllers.

-It seems that we need to create a new *ClientAuth* facade, which will call methods from our new *eloquentClient* auth driver.
+It seems that we need to create a seperate *ClientAuth* facade, which will call methods of our new *eloquentClient* auth driver.

 {% highlight php %}
 <?php